rgordonr/groups_lab/participate.md

 ## Scheduling

 Once you have read this page and click participate, you will be taken to our scheduling page.
 The page will ask you for a username and password.
-You will use your IU username but <b>not your UMD passphrase</b> for security reasons.
+You will use your UMD username but <b>not your UMD passphrase</b> for security reasons.
 Instead, if you do not already have a password, <b>click "Request Account"</b> on the lower right-hand corner of the page to request a password.
 You should then receive a temporary password in your email.
 If you haven't received your temporary password within an hour, please email us at groupslab@umd.edu.

 ## Extra Slots